London City Airport DLR station

 London City Airport is a light metro station on the Docklands Light Railway (DLR) Stratford-Woolwich and Bank-Woolwich Lines; serving London City Airport in East London.
 It opened on 2 December 2005.
 It was first located on what was initially King George V branch, and was, until the extension to Woolwich Arsenal was completed, the reason for this branch.
 It continues to be an important station on the DLR.
 Trains run westbound to Bank in the City of London, northbound to Stratford International and eastbound to Woolwich Arsenal.
 The station is in the London Borough of Newham and is located in London fare zone 3.

 History

 Prior to December 2005, Docklands Light Railway trains would arrive at Canning Town and would only be able to continue in a southeasterly direction towards Royal Victoria.
 In December 2005, however, the new King George V branch was opened.

 Before the station was built the land was home to Drew Primary School; the school was over 100 years old and consisted of three floors with classrooms also on the roof.
-The new Drew Primary can be found just down the road.
+Following the start of construction, the primary school moved to a building a short distance down the road from the station.